-You can call our office and ask to speak to the Complaints Officer or if he/she is not available, speak toa Senior Manager.
-Alternatively, you can use this leaflet and return it to us.
-You can also email us at: complaints@capstonefostercare.co.uk
+You can call our office and ask to speak to the Complaints Officer or if he/she is not available, speak to a Senior Manager.

 Children may also contact the Children's Commissioner on 020 7783 8330 or 0800 528 0731 or via the website www.childrenscommissioner.gov.uk.